Description

 Which means for our asset as example:

-• Looking at the maximum reduction from previous high of -18.2 days in the last 5 years of Max Sharpe Portfolio, we see it is relatively greater, thus better in comparison to the benchmark SPY (-33.7 days)
+• The maximum reduction from previous high over 5 years of Max Sharpe Portfolio is -18.2 days, which is larger, thus better compared to the benchmark SPY (-33.7 days) in the same period.

-• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum drop from peak to valley of -10.7 days is greater, thus better.
+• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum reduction from previous high of -10.7 days is higher, thus better.

 MaxDuration: